Dickson003/Coffee-Shop-app-project/README.md

 # Coffee-Shop-app-project
-This an android app of ordering some coffee
+This is an android app of ordering some coffee